-We hit the stores that our husbands barely tolerate.
+We choose the stores that our husbands barely tolerate.
 Ones where we normally feel like we have to rush through when they are with us because they are standing there shifting from one foot to another and sighing and looking at their watches.
 Places like department stores, clothing shops, art galleries, craft stores, fabric stores, well let’s face it, anywhere that doesn’t carry tools or sporting goods.

 Sometimes we sit and drink coffee and practice the art of people watching.
 Sometimes we check out a chick flick that our husbands wouldn’t be caught dead watching.
 There is something about the freedom of being able to blubber in the movie theatre without having a husband beside you rolling his eyes and saying “O.M.G.
 You’re crying over THAT?”
 Now I can blubber anytime I want.
 And I definitely am a blubberer.
 I can admit that I cried when Charlotte died in Charlotte’s Web and when poor Nemo got lost, I was inconsolable.

 My sister-in-law is the shopping efficianado.
 She has an eye for clothing and a love for shoes and an amazing way of locating a clearance sale.
 If something is marked with a 60% discount, she has the ability to come up with the discounted price before my sister and I can even begin to pull out our calculators.
-She is a big fan of the show “What not to Wear”, so when my sister and I find ourselves in the dressing room with questions on fit or taste, she is the first to jump in there and tell us like it is.

 She is convinced that without her fashion sense, my sister and I would be wondering around town looking like dumpster divers.
 She keeps us from choosing oddly fascinating patterned things such as these.